How we use your personal information for Shielding Patient List in RCT

 5. What is the legal basis for the use of this information?

 The Council has a statutory requirement to assist the NHS in providing support to its vulnerable residents and process patient information.
-This is explained in Regulation 3(1) of the Health Service Control of Patient Information Regulations 2002 (COPI) under the notice until 31st March 2021.
+This is explained in Regulation 3(1) of the Health Service Control of Patient Information Regulations 2002 (COPI).

 Under the General Data Protection Regulation (GDPR), the Council also has a legal duty to process personal information which is necessary;